markertmer/sweater_weather/README.md

 ## Getting Started

 Follow these instructions to get a copy of this project up and running on your local machine.
-See Deployment Notes for information on setting up the API in a production environment.
+See [Deployment](#deployment) for information on setting up the API in a production environment.

 ### Prerequisites